OpenRiskNet/home/openshift/minishift_local_machine.md

 $ brew install docker-machine-driver-xhyve
 ```

-...and then adjust some fiel attributes...
+...and then adjust some file attributes...

 ```
 $ sudo chown root:wheel $(brew --prefix)/opt/docker-machine-driver-xhyve/bin/docker-machine-driver-xhyve
 $ sudo chmod u+s $(brew --prefix)/opt/docker-machine-driver-xhyve/bin/docker-machine-driver-xhyve
 ```

+With a suitable hypervisor installed let's now install Minishift.

 Download minishift from here: https://github.com/minishift/minishift/releases

-_TODO_ - add instructions for users of `brew` on OSX

 Unpack it and place the `minishift` binary in a suitable directory
 (i.e. `~/bin/minishift`) and add the directory to your PATH.

+>	If you're on macOS and prefer using `brew` you can install Minishift
+	with the command `brew cask install minishift`

+Once installed you should be able to check it's basic operation by querying
+the version...

 ```sh
 minishift version
 ```

-Check all looks good.
-The next step will not only start minishift but
+The next step will not only start a basic minishift but it will
 also download more material and utilities.

 ## Starting the minishift service